jhill1/SEPwC/source/data_management.inc.rst

 ``female_treated``, ``female_untreated``, ``male_treated``, ``male_untrested``, split this into ``sex`` and ``treated``.
 This
 will enable easier analysis later.

-It is also advised to remove any units frm the data and either add it to the column header/label or as a seperate column (the latter is important if the units change, for example a mix of mm and m).
-It may be easier to translate all values to the same units rather than having a seperate unit column.
+It is also advised to remove any units from the data and either add it to the column header/label or as a separate column (the latter is important if the units change, for example a mix of mm and m).
+It may be easier to translate all values to the same units rather than having a separate unit column.

-It may also be easier to seperate your data into multiple files that are linked using some consistant ID.
+It may also be easier to separate your data into multiple files that are linked using some consistent ID.
 Here, we are moving towards more of a relational database structure, but it means we can manipulate data more easily any script we write.
 Again, this may be done within the script rather than explicitly with the data.

 The final processing step may be to convert from ``wide`` format to ``long`` format.
 Both R and Python can do this automatically and we'll cover this later.

+These steps can be summerised into four rules:

+ 1. Each variable has its own column
+ 2. Each observation has its own row
+ 3. Each value must have its own cell
+ 4. Each type of observational unit forms a table

 Create a DOI
 '''''''''''''

-If your dataset is part of the research (e.g. collected by you) it might be a good idea to deposit the data in a respoitory and obtain a DOI (Digital Object Identifier) to that others can use the data and cite you.
+If your dataset is part of the research (e.g. collected by you) it might be a good idea to deposit the data in a repository and obtain a DOI (Digital Object Identifier) to that others can use the data and cite you.
 Common repositories for this are FigShare, Dryad, and Zenodo.

 All the processing above can be largely automated.
 Any processing software should be treated like any other software and stored in revision control, preferably alongside your data.
 It then details your processing pipeline.
-Otherwsie, document the processing done in a README or similar.
+Otherwise, document the processing done in a README or similar.